-A new documentary on Bandung’s music scene, especially its rock and metal bands, has been announced.
+A new documentary on Bandung’s music scene, especially its rock and metal bands, premieres online today.

-The film titled Gelora Magnumentary: Saparua will cover the Indonesian city’s rock and metal bands that have risen to prominence, and chart the evolution of Bandung’s output of independent music over the decades.
+The film titled Gelora: Magnumentary of Gedung Saparua covers the Indonesian city’s rock and metal bands that have risen to prominence.
+It also charts the evolution of Bandung’s output of independent music over the decades.

-Gelora Magnumentary: Saparua was officially announced yesterday (March 30) by media platform Rich Music, who are its executive producers of the documentary.
+The film was officially announced in March via a press conference by media platform Rich Music, who serve as its executive producers.
 It also kicks off a new project by Rich Music named DistorsiKERAS, which aims to document music scenes in various Indonesian cities.

-Gelora Magnumentary: Saparua will be directed by Alvin Yunata, guitarist of Bandung alternative rock band Teenage Death Star.
-The film is set for release in June 2021.
-Watch the press conference here.
+Gelora: Magnumentary of Gedung Saparua is directed by Alvin Yunata, guitarist of Bandung alternative rock band Teenage Death Star.

 The documentary will spotlight Bandung’s contemporary metal music scene, which includes stoner metal band Seringai and death metal act Burgerkill.
 Seringai vocalist Arian13 and drummer Edy Khemod, along with Burgerkill guitarist Eben are all involved in the project.

 The film will also touch upon the foundations of Bandung’s music scene, which dates back to the 1970s.
 Sam Bimbo, whose pop group Bimbo rose to prominence in that era, along with Beacon, who previously served as vocalist for indie pop band Pure Saturday, are also participating in the film.